napari/docs/docs/_scripts/generate_screenshots/README.md

    ```bash
    pip install pyautogui pynput
    ```
-2. **Launch napari**: Start napari in a separate terminal or environment.
-Ensure it is running and ready to accept interactions.
+2. **Install napari**: You probably want to have a [development installation of napari](hhttps://napari.org/stable/developers/contributing/dev_install.html).
-3. **Record Interactions**: Use the `record.py` script to record your interactions with napari.
-This will create a JSON file containing the recorded mouse and keyboard events.
+3. **Record Interactions**: Use the `record_interactions.py` script to record your interactions with napari.
+This will
-4. **Convert to Screenshots**: Use the `convert.py` script to convert the recorded interactions into screenshots.
-This will generate a series of PNG files in the `screenshots` directory.
+   a.
+Open a napari window,
+   b.
+Record mouse and keyboard actions,
+   c.
+Save the recorded actions to a JSON file named `recording.json`,
+   d.
+Convert the recorded actions into a Python script named `play.py`.
+   You can use `python record_interactions.py --help` to see the available options for naming output files.
-5. The conversion will be saved as `play.py`.
-Run python play.py to play back the actions
+4. Run python `play.py` to play back the actions.

 ## Attribution